-While we’re not fans of the “Fast and Furious” series, we have a great respect for these R32 Skylines for two reasons.
+While we’re not fans of the “Fast and Furious” series, we have great respect for these R32 Skylines for two reasons.
 First, they truly were technological marvels and the pride of Nissan in the pre-Goshen era when the company made some truly great and quality vehicles.
 Second, later rear-wheel-drive Skylines were actually rebadged Infiniti G35s in the early 2000s, one of which the author purchased new and drove the heck out of it for 180K miles.

-After a long absence dating back to 1973, Nissan introduced a the eighth generation R32 Skyline for 1989 when it quickly rocked the performance world.
-Using the Porsche 959 as inspiration, the basic ingredients were a twin-turbocharged version of the 2.6-liter RB-Series twin-cam straight-six, an advanced electronically controlled all-wheel drive system, all-wheel steering, multi-link independent suspension and a 5-speed manual transmission.
+After a long absence dating back to 1973, Nissan introduced the eighth generation R32 Skyline for 1989 when it quickly rocked the performance world.
+Using the Porsche 959 as inspiration, the basic ingredients were a twin-turbocharged version of the 2.6-liter RB-Series twin-cam straight-six, an advanced electronically controlled all-wheel-drive system, all-wheel steering, multi-link independent suspension, and a 5-speed manual transmission.
 While the engine was officially rated at 276 horsepower, it was deliberately underrated due to the Japanese industry’s odd “gentlemen’s agreement” not to produce any cars making over 276hp, and the actual figure was well over 300 horses.
 Examples such as the one presented here are easily tuned to make more in excess of that reliably.
 These factors combined with its dominance of several Touring Car series across the world earned GT-Rs the nickname “Godzilla” that they have enjoyed ever since.
-American enthusiasts anxiously awaited 2014 when the 25 year exemption rule allowed these wild rides to finally be imported to the states as the current caretaker appears to have done.
+American enthusiasts anxiously awaited 2014 when the 25-year exemption rule allowed these wild rides to finally be imported to the states as the current caretaker appears to have done.

 Here is the seller’s complete description: